Tracking your food and calorie intake can be important.

-- It is hard to log home-cooked meals and calculate their nutritional value.
+- It’s hard to log home-cooked meals or calculate their nutritional value.

-- The app can be hard to navigate.
+- The app can be tricky to navigate.

 FatSecret is a free calorie counter.
 It includes a food diary, nutrition database, healthy recipes, exercise log, weight chart and journal.

-The homepage shows total calorie intake as well as the breakdown of carbs, protein and fat.
-This is shown both for the day and for each meal.
+The homepage shows total calorie intake, as well as the breakdown of carbs, protein and fat — displayed both for the day and for each meal.

-FatSecret offers a monthly summary view, which shows total calories consumed each day and total averages for each month.
-This feature may be very convenient to track your overall progress.
+FatSecret offers a monthly summary view, which gives total calories consumed each day and total averages for each month.
+This feature may be convenient to track your overall progress.

 This calorie counter is very user-friendly.
 It also includes a chat community where users can swap success stories and get tips, recipes and more.

-FatSecret also offers a feature called challenges, where users can create or participate in challenges in a closed group of people.
+FatSecret offers a feature called “challenges,” wherein users can create or participate in dietary challenges in a closed group of people.

 Their website is full of information and tips, as well as articles on a variety of topics.

-- The food database is comprehensive and also includes many supermarket and restaurant foods.
+- The food database is comprehensive, including many supermarket and restaurant foods.

-- Foods submitted by other users are highlighted, so users can verify if the information is accurate.
+- Foods submitted by other users are highlighted so that users can verify if the information is accurate.

-- FatSecret can present "net" carbs, which may be very handy for low-carb dieters.
+- FatSecret can present net carbs, which may come in handy for low-carb dieters.